 A quick Google search for “email benchmarks” will yield hundreds of results.
 While there is no shortage of information, it can take a while to sort through all of the results.
 This post distills email performance down to a simple 4×4 matrix.
 We consider email Opens, Clicks, Bounces, and Unsubscribes as the metrics and consider average and best-in-class performance for Prospects and Customers as the categories.

 The data used to create these benchmarks comes from a combination of industry reports from companies like MailChimp, ConstantContact, Marketo, and Hubspot as well as the millions of emails that our customers have sent.
 Specifically, these benchmarks focus on email performance for B2B technology companies.

-- Industry – Each industry has slightly different email performance.
+- Industry – Each industry has a slightly different email performance.
 This is true for the industry of the marketer as well as the customer.
-For example, an email from a software company to a healthcare company will perform different than an email from a professional service company to a manufacturer.
+For example, an email from a software company to a healthcare company will perform differently than an email from a professional service company to a manufacturer.